Medications That Can Cause Blood Clots

 Progesterone-Only Contraceptives

 Mechanism: Progesterone-only methods generally have a lower risk of blood clots compared to estrogen-containing contraceptives.
-However, some studies suggest a slight increase in risk, particularly with certain types of progestin.
+On the flip side, some studies suggest a slight increase in risk, particularly with certain types of progestin.
 Risk Factors: While the risk is lower, it’s still present, especially in women with other risk factors.
 Examples:

 • Progesterone-only pills (POPs or mini-pills)